mwenge/iridisalpha/src/PATTERNS.md

-## Programming Patterns in the Iridis Alpha Source Code
+# Programming Patterns in Iridis Alpha

 Assembly requires the programmer to specify every task in detail.
 Over the course of his time programming the Vic 20 and C64 Minter developed a number of